Basic dental, eyeglasses and hearing care

 - Related items

 Your audiologist or hearing instrument provider will assess the best option for your child.
 They then must send in their recommendations for preauthorization.
-If approved, they'll be reimbursed for the least expensive, appropriate hearing instrument.
+If approved, coverage provides the least expensive, appropriate hearing instrument.

 You may be able to get an alternative hearing assistance supplement if your child:

 - Has permanent profound hearing loss in both ears